Rick James: Solo career

 In 1973, James signed with A&M Records, under the name Rick James.
 The first single, "My Mama", was released in 1974, becoming a club hit in Europe.

 In 1976, Rick James returned to Buffalo and formed the Stone City Band.
 Shortly thereafter, he recorded "Get Up and Dance!", his second single to be released.
 In 1977, Rick James and the Stone City Band signed a contract with Motown's Gordy Records imprint and began recording their first album in both New York City and Los Angeles.

 In April 1978, Rick James released his debut solo album, Come Get It!, which included the Stone City Band.
 The album launched the top 20 hit, "You and I", which became his first number-one R&B hit.
 The album also included the hit single, "Mary Jane".
 It eventually sold a million copies, launching Rick James's musical career to stardom and helping out Motown Records at a time when label fortunes had dwindled.
 In early 1979, Rick James's second album, Bustin' Out of L Seven, followed the previous album's success, reaching the top 20 of the Billboard 200 and reached number two on the R&B album charts.
 A third album, Fire It Up, was released in late 1979.
 Around that same period, Rick James launched his first headlining tour, the Fire It Up Tour, and agreed to invite the then-upcoming artist, Prince, as well as singer Teena Marie, as his opening act.
+The Fire It Up Tour was marked by elaborate stage production and increasingly provocative performances, further enhancing James's reputation for flamboyance and excess during the late 1970s.

 Following the end of the tour in 1980, Rick James released the ballads-heavy Garden of Love, which was a relative flop, only reaching number 83 on the Billboard 200.
 In 1981, Rick James recorded his best-selling album to date, Street Songs, which, like his previous four albums, was a concept album.
 Street Songs featured a fusion mix of different genres, including rock and new wave, as well as Rick James's brand of crossover funk, enabling Rick James's own style of "punk funk".
 The album featured hit singles such as "Ghetto Life", the Teena Marie duet "Fire and Desire", "Give It to Me Baby", and his biggest crossover hit to date, "Super Freak", which peaked at number 16 on the Billboard Hot 100 and sold more than a million copies in the United States.
 Street Songs peaked at number one R&B and number three pop and sold more than 4 million copies worldwide.
 Following up that success, Rick James released two successive gold-certified albums, 1982's Throwin' Down and 1983's Cold Blooded.
 In 1982, Rick James produced the Temptations' Top 10 R&B comeback hit, "Standing on the Top".
 In 1983, Rick James recorded the hit duet, "Ebony Eyes", with singer Smokey Robinson, as well as a ballad "Tell Me What You Want" with an introduction by Billy Dee Williams.